Mostafa-Ehab/FileBasedBlogSystem/README.md

 ## ✨ Features

+### User Roles and Permissions

+The system supports role-based access control with four distinct user roles:

+- Admin
+- Editor
+- Author
+- Viewer

+Each role has specific permissions to manage blog posts, users, and access the admin panel.
+The default role is **Viewer**, which allows reading published posts.

+### Post Management

+- Create, read, update, and delete Markdown-based blog posts.
+- Supports image serving from `/Content/posts/*/assets/` using [ImageSharp.Web](https://github.com/SixLabors/ImageSharp.Web).
+- Scheduled publishing using [Hangfire](https://www.hangfire.io/) with in-memory storage (non-persistent).
+- Generate an RSS 2.0 feed for published posts via `/rss`.
+- Save as draft or publish immediately.

+### Tag and Category Management

+- Assign and organize posts by tags and categories for better filtering and navigation.

+---

+### Admin Role

 - **Post Management**
-  Create, read, update, and schedule Markdown-based blog posts.
+  Create, read, update, and delete any Markdown-based blog posts.

-- **Image Serving**
+- **User Management**
-  Serve images from `/Content/posts/*/assets/` using [ImageSharp.Web](https://github.com/SixLabors/ImageSharp.Web) with caching support.
+  Create, read and update users with role-based access control.

+### Editor Role

-- **RSS Feed**
+- **Post Management**
-  Generate an RSS 2.0 feed for published posts via `/posts/rss`.
+  Create, read, update, and delete any Markdown-based blog posts.

+### Author Role

-- **Scheduled Publishing**
+- **Post Management**
-  Uses [Hangfire](https://www.hangfire.io/) with in-memory storage to publish posts at scheduled times (non-persistent).
+  Create, read, update, and delete their own Markdown-based blog posts.

+### Viewer Role (default role)

-- **Search**
+- **Post Viewing**
-  Perform keyword-based search on post content and tags using regular expressions.

-- **Tags & Categories**
+  Read and view published Markdown-based blog posts.
+- **Tag and Category Browsing**
-  Assign and organize posts by tags and categories for better filtering and navigation.
+  View posts filtered by tags and categories.

-- **User Authentication**
-  Basic user registration, login, and role-based route protection.

-- **Static Frontend**
-  A simple HTML/CSS/JS frontend served from `/wwwroot`.
+---

+## 🚀 Future Enhancements

+- A separate page for managing tags and categories.
+- Implement server side pagination for admin panel instead of client-side pagination.
+- Implement paginations for the viewing public posts.
+- Implement search functionality for posts, tags, and categories.

 ---